 The Port Chester School District only employs certified teachers in the appropriate content area for which they are hired.
 All of our teachers are Highly-Qualified; there are no teachers teaching out of their certification area.
 We consider all teachers to be literacy teachers within their content areas especially during the Common Core perspectives.
 To provide high-quality instruction, all teachers are trained in ongoing professional development throughout the year in a variety of strategies and literacy intervention techniques in order to ensure the incorporation of best practices into all class instruction.
-For the 2016-17 school year, all staff will receive professional development in a variety of literacy strategies and intervention techniques, including RtI tiered strategies, SIOP/SDAIE model for ELLs, embedding literacy skills into content instruction, guided reading and literacy stations.
+For the 2020-21 school year, all staff will receive professional development in a variety of literacy strategies and intervention techniques, including RtI tiered strategies, Academic Discourse model for ELLs, embedding literacy skills into content instruction, guided reading, balanced literacy and literacy stations.
 Resources will include providing teachers appropriate materials for continued training and trainers will be hired as needed using Title I funding.

-Person(s) responsible: Building Principal/Assistant Superintendent for Personnel and Grants, Director of
+Person(s) responsible: Building Principal, HR, Directors